Heymor/dotfiles/.dotfiles/README.md

 # Dotfiles
 I used this [Atlassian article](https://www.atlassian.com/git/tutorials/dotfiles) to set this up.

-I use Neovim, Alacritty, and Tmux - I've kept everything simple and minimal.
+I really only use Neovim and Tmux - I've kept everything simple and minimal.

 ## Dependencies
 - [vim-plug](https://github.com/junegunn/vim-plug)